 Take a look at the chart below that breaks down my $414.21 Uber paycheck for the week to understand how $115/hour came about.
 I only worked for two days out of the seven (Uber pays every Thursday like clockwork) for a total of $105.21.
 Meanwhile, I made $300 in “Other” and $9 in a toll, which is basically a reimbursement since I have to pay tolls up front.

 So what is this mysterious “Other” you're wondering?
 Well, after I gave my first 20 rides when I first started out, I earned a $300 bonus under the Other category.
 Every new driver earns a bonus after giving a certain number of rides.
 This $300 Other income on this latest income statement is my bonus income for referring a San Francisco driver who successfully completed his 20 rides!

 After the bonus is collected, I'd just use Uber to pick up passengers along the way to wherever you're going using their destination feature.
-It’s not worth driving full-time anymore.
-The reason is because the hourly gross wage has drastically declined due to a large increase in drivers now in 2017.
+I realized it's not worth driving full-time anymore.
+The reason is because the hourly gross wage drastically declined since I started due to a large increase in drivers.

 Out of the $414.21 income, roughly 25% was active, and 75% was passive.
 As someone who is trying to maximize his time based on an hourly wage, such a high ratio for passive income is solid!